-- Up to a maximum of 10.0 transfer credits may be granted|
+|Half or less of your undergraduate studies||Up to a maximum of 10.0 transfer credits may be granted|

-- Up to a maximum of 5.0 transfer credits may be granted, four at the first year level and one at the second year level.
-Second Degree applicants are not eligible for admission to a program which has a significant amount of content overlap to their previous degree.|
+|Four-year degree conferred||Up to a maximum of 5.0 transfer credits may be granted, (4.0 credits at the A-level and 1.0 credits at the B-level).
+Second degree applicants are not eligible for admission to a program that has a significant amount of content overlapping their previous degree.|

 *Internal applicants: please visit the Internal Applicants webpage for information.